Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which skill is an essential part of the 'service level management' practice?
+### Which skill is an essential part of the Service Level Management practice?

 - [ ] Technical knowledge.
 - [x] Listening.